Label Spoken Words in Audio Signals

 signalMask object to plot the signal using a different color for each word.

 Create a logical vector of the same length as the audio signal.
-Set to
+Set the vector to

 - Label Signal Attributes, Regions of Interest, and Points